MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Results and Discussion

 One idea suggested in earlier work on CASSCF algorithms that involve any sort of approximate CASCI solver is to differentiate between the quality of solutions used during the optimization of the CASSCF orbitals and in a final energy evaluation.\cite{Smith2017} Such an approach was tested for the anthracene molecule in Figure \ref{orb_rot_truncation} by computing the final energy using an exact CASCI solution on either simple UNOs or MOs from MBEs truncated at different fixed orders during the CASSCF orbital optimization (subject to no orbital screening).\\

-From Figure \ref{orb_rot_truncation}, we note how an UNO starting guess for the CASSCF calculation already provides orbitals of such quality that an MBE-CASSCF calculation (with an empty reference space) fails to improve on these when truncated at the leading order (2).
-Truncations at later orders, however, show a rapid exponential convergence towards the exact CASSCF energy.
+From Figure \ref{orb_rot_truncation}, we note how the UNO starting guess can be significantly improved through MBE-CASSCF calculations truncated at increasing orders.
+As a result, the energy converges toward the exact CASSCF energy and the gradient correspondingly vanishes in the asymptotic limit.
 These results provide a convincing argument in favor of manually truncating MBEs at orders 4 or 5 during the orbital optimization, as the resulting orbitals will yield errors in total energies below chemical accuracy, on par with the observations made in Ref. \citenum{Smith2017}.\\

-From a computational point of view, if MBEs are truncated in the absence of any screening protocol during the optimization of orbitals, we may evaluate a given target using Eq. \ref{recursive}, requiring only a single set of 1- and 2-RDMs or a single set of generalized Fock matrix blocks to be saved per MBE order.
+From a computational point of view, if MBEs are truncated without any screening protocol during the optimization of orbitals, we may evaluate a given target using Eq. \ref{recursive}, requiring only a single set of 1- and 2-RDMs or a single set of generalized Fock matrix blocks to be saved per MBE order.
 In all calculations to follow, MBEs will thus be truncated at order 5 during the orbital optimization.
 In general, final energy evaluations cannot be done in an exact manner (as in Figure \ref{orb_rot_truncation}) for larger active spaces, and will therefore be replaced by an MBE calculation subject to screening.
 We will further investigate the effect of such screening on the accuracy of the final MBE-CASCI energy in Sections \ref{target_section} and \ref{orbital_section}.